- VPNs are popular for two main reasons: increased online privacy and bypassing geo-blocking.

 Ensure you’re properly connected to a tunnel, then go to bearsmyip to confirm your connection.
 If the location is a correct match with the one in TunnelBear, you’re okay.
 You can also try to switch TunnelBear off and then back on again.

 It is possible that the IP addresses may be blocked by Netflix, so toggling the VPN off and back on, or selecting another tunnel location, so as to get a different IP address will help.
+If you continue having problems, see this article on Tunnelbear server connection issues.

 Clear browser cache and cookies